 Sure, I’m physically Chinese.
 But for me, being born in Canada isn’t what makes me Canadian.
 It’s how my family made sacrifices and overcame hardships so that their future generations could thrive in this country.

-So unless you’ve been under a sizeable rock for some time, you’ll know that Starbucks is back with their #StarbucksForLife contest, rewarding droves of java junkies with chances to win a number of prizes if they complete the contest challenges!
+So unless you’ve been under a sizeable rock for some time, you’ll know that Starbucks is back with their #StarbucksForLife contest, rewarding droves of java junkies with chances to win several prizes if they complete the contest challenges!

-My buddy Zach and I spoke recently about #StarbucksForLife, wondering those most efficient route to scoring the contest badges in a race to catch ’em all!
+My buddy Zach and I spoke recently about #StarbucksForLife, thinking about the most efficient route to scoring the contest badges in a race to catch ’em all!
 (Because, you know, who would I be without an obligatory Pokémon reference?)

 So, using the information we have so far, here’s a look at how I’d go about getting the maximum impact from the #StarbucksForLife campaign for my fellow Canadians!

 When I became a father, many thought I’d have to give up blogging, too busy and tired to bother with social media and my life associated with it.
 Through 2013, I worried over everything I was giving up with a kid in tow — the parties, the swag, the food — everything that was part of “the scene”.
 I thought I’d fade into obscurity, becoming an urban legend of Toronto’s social media scene — a precautionary tale to those trying to mix family and Twitter, to show it’s impossible.